Hike an indoor forest

 Not only is the Starbucks at Jewel Changi Airport the brand's first flagship store in Singapore, it's also the largest.
 Occupying two storeys, the outlet celebrates the journey the brand has taken in Singapore thus far, with art that highlights both the brand and local elements.
 If you love studying at Starbucks and the airport, this massive space offers free Wi-Fi, plenty of seats and power plugs alongside a wide selection of flagship-exclusive drinks and treats.
 Sample locally inspired offers like Hainanese chicken rice quinoa salad, satay chicken ciabatta and Milo tiramisu.
 Or if you want to stick to coffee, the store offers cups made through manual brewing methods like the Chemex or siphon brew.
 For something more refreshing on a hot day, check out what's on offer at its four-tap nitro bar.
 Favourites include the nitro flat white, nitro caramel macchiato and nitro green tea, which we dare say are smoother and richer than their hand-brewed counterparts.

 Watch the world (and Changi Airport's Skytrains) go by at Lady M's fifth local outlet.
 The spacious café is located along the mega-mall's wide walkway, making it an airy and open space ideal for people watching as you dig your fork into its signature mille crêpes.
-It also debuts its revamped savoury menu in May, offering bites like crab salad on toast, cauliflower soup and chicken and pesto sandwiches.
+Also try its savoury items, including bites like crab salad on toast, cauliflower soup and chicken and pesto sandwiches.

 Bring a slice of Lady M home with you, no matter your destination.
 The Jewel Changi boutique sells frozen mille crépe cakes as well as exclusive bon bons.
 There are over 23 different types available, including cocktail-inspired gummies like the Gin Tonic Casino as well as flavoured nuts and chocolates like the Cognac Orange Liqueur Chocolate.
 The bon bons come packed in sets of three, five and eight, and each box depicts the iconic architecture of different cities: La Mansarde (three-pack), Paris’ Haussman-style architecture; The Brownstone (five-pack), New York City's townhouses and Qing Zhuan Dai Wa (eight-pack), Beijing's traditional hutong homes.